-If only one peak can be identified the peak separation is set as 0 and in case of triple peaks we determine the peak separation to not be identifiable without a visual inspection so we remove the spectrum from the peak separation dataset.
-Overall we find 277 spectra where only one peak could be identified, 44\% of the total sightlines, and only 9 spectra where more than two peaks were identified, which is only 1.4\% of the total dataset.
-For all other uses the spectra still need to be smoothed to reduce the Monte Carlo noise, but that was done directly with the \code{rascas} function which also loads the mock observations and shifts them into observer frame.
-This function takes a wavelength value as the Gaussian sigma, which we have chosen as 0.5 \AA{}.
-This level of smoothing is also necessary to produce spectra which can be comparable to observations, like those seen in Figure~\ref{fig:all_spectra}.
+If only one peak could be identified, the peak separation was set as 0, and in the case of triple peaks we determined the peak separation to not be identifiable without a visual inspection so we removed the spectrum from the peak separation dataset.
+Overall, we find 277 spectra where only one peak could be identified, 44\% of the total sight lines, and only nine spectra where more than two peaks were identified, which is only 1.4\% of the total dataset.
+For all other uses, the spectra still need to be smoothed to reduce the Monte Carlo noise, but that was done directly with the \code{rascas} function, which also loads the mock observations and shifts them into the observer frame.
+This function takes as the Gaussian sigma a wavelength value, which we chose as 0.5 \AA{}.
+This level of smoothing is also necessary to produce spectra that can be comparable to observations, like those seen in Figure~\ref{fig:all_spectra}.